mlcraft-io/examples/benchmarks/README.md

 # Getting Started

 To run the benchmarks, you need to have Synmetrix a specific test environment running.
 The test environment is a docker swarm services with cube and hasura replicas to simulate a real-world environment.
+[Test data](https://github.com/mlcraft-io/mlcraft/blob/main/tests/data/orders.sql) is generated and stored in PostgreSQL database.
 The test environment is described in the `docker-compose.test.yml` file in the root of the [Synmetrix repository](https://github.com/mlcraft-io/mlcraft/blob/main/docker-compose.test.yml).

 1. Clone the Synmetrix repository: